 - D.H Day Campground, one of the parks two modern sites, is located in this section between Glen Arbor and Sleeping Bear Point along Sleeping Bear Bay.

-The southern section lies south of Empire.
+lies south of Empire.
 This is perhaps the least visited section on the mainland.
 As you might expect, this means that to appreciate this section of the park you actually have to get out of your car and walk.
 The Platte Plains area is a wonderful place escape for a couple days.
 Also, this section boasts the towering Empire Bluffs as well as the parks other modern campground at the Platte River.

 - Hiking trails in this section include: